geeogi/nuxt-responsive-loader/README.md

 ```

 If you want to configure the underlying loader, you can do that easily as well.
-For example, you might want to use [Sharp](https://github.com/lovell/sharp/) for faster build times.
+For example, you might want to use [Sharp](https://github.com/lovell/sharp/) for faster bulk processing.
 (All options available [here](https://github.com/herrstucki/responsive-loader))

 ```js
 // file: nuxt.config.js